Skip to main content

 Employees

 If you are an employee of the business in question, you should not leave a review for your employer.
 Note that employee reviews were listed in Google’s public prohibited content for many years.
 However, recently, they removed that wording.
 We’ve still seen cases where employees’ reviews can be removed by flagging the review as a “conflict of interest.”
+Even Google's review reporting form includes "a person affiliated with the company" as an example under conflict of interest.

-As a result, we still believe it is not appropriate for employees to review their employers (regardless of whether the review is positive or negative).
+As a result, we believe it is not appropriate for employees to review their employers (regardless of whether the review is positive or negative).
 Instead, we recommend that employee reviews be collected on employment websites, like Glassdoor.

 Conflict of Interest